Okanjo/okanjo-docs/docs/Store Addresses.md

 :   `Invalid address.` Occurs when a parameter is missing or invalid.
 :   `{field} too long.` Occurs when the given parameter exceeded the maximum length.
 :   `{field} is invalid.` Occurs when the given parameter sent an invalid value.
-:   `Too many addresses.` Occurs when the user has exceeded the maximum number of addresses that may be stored on the platform.
+:   `Too many addresses.` Occurs when the store has exceeded the maximum number of addresses that may be stored on the platform.
 **403 Forbidden**
-:   `Access denied.` Occurs when the given user does not match the currently logged-in user.
+:   `Access denied.` Occurs when the given store does not match the currently logged-in store.
 **500 Internal Server Error**
 :   `System error.` Occurs when an exception occurs.

-## PUT /users/{id}/addresses/{address_id}
+## PUT /stores/{id}/addresses/{address_id}

 Resource.
-Modifies an existing address in the user’s address collection.
-Give only the fields needed to update.
-Returns the updated address object. **Requires user level authentication.**
+Modifies an existing address in the store’s address collection.
+Provide only the fields that needed to be updated.
+Returns the updated address object. **Requires store level authentication.**

 ### Entity NVP Parameters